1 9 8 6 (UK)

 4 x 50 minute episodes

-A four-part drama series from the BBC about Eddie Cass (Denis Lawson), a fedora-sporting South London small-time crook who finds himself threatened by the state’s shadowy security agencies.
+A four-part drama series from the BBC about Eddie Cass (Denis Lawson), a fedora-sporting small-time crook from South London who finds himself threatened by the state’s shadowy security agencies.

 Eddie is a lowlife loser involved in various petty crimes and shady deals – such as collecting protection money from fish and chip shops, most of which is then taken away anyway by a corrupt police officer (a brief cameo by the great Don Henderson).

-A man named Eldridge (George Baker) informs Eddie that the hatbox belongs to his ex-wife and affirms that Eddie is now knee-deep in trouble and must now do whatever they say.
+A man named Eldridge (George Baker) informs Eddie that the hatbox belongs to his ex-wife, Dana, and affirms that Eddie is now knee-deep in trouble and must now do whatever they say.

 Eddie realises he is being set up as the patsy for a string of killings so heads North – but is intercepted on the train by earring-wearing Special Branch man Hugo Silver (Simon Callow) who throws Eddie off the train and jumps off after him.